marginalhours/mandelbrot-renderer/README.md

 # Mandelbrot Renderer

-This is a C++ renderer of the Mandelbrot set, using SDL.
+This is an interactive C++ renderer of the Mandelbrot set, using SDL.

+## File and class structure

+- `main.cpp` -- entry point. instantiates a `Renderer`, an `Input` handler, and a `Mandelbrot` object
+- `renderer.cpp` / `renderer.h` -- manages an SDL window for displaying the results
+- `input.cpp` / `input.h` -- handles keyboard input from the user to pan and zoom.
+- `mandelbrot.cpp` / `mandelbrot.h` -- handles calculating the colour values of the
+  individual screen pixels.

 ## Dependencies for Running Locally
 * cmake >= 3.7